 The books that most influenced his career—and are presumably favorites as well—were those in Edgar Rice Burroughs's John Carter: Warlord of Mars series. "[They] entered my life when I was 10 and caused me to go out on the lawns of summer, put up my hands, and ask for Mars to take me home," Bradbury said.
 "Within a short time I began to write and have continued that process ever since, all because of Mr. Burroughs."

 5. GEORGE R.R.
 MARTIN

 It's probably not surprising that Game of Thrones author George R.R.
 Martin has said that J.R.R.
 Tolkien's The Lord of the Rings, which he first read in junior high, is "still a book I admire vastly."
-But you might be surprised by his choice for best book of 2014, which he recommended in a Live Journal entry earlier this year: "I won't soon forget Station Eleven,” he wrote.
+But he recently found inspiration in a newer book, which he recommended in a Live Journal entry last year: "I won't soon forget Station Eleven," he wrote.
 Emily St. John Mandel’s book about a group of actors in a recently post-apocalyptic society, he said, is “a deeply melancholy novel, but beautifully written, and wonderfully elegiac ... a book that I will long remember, and return to."

 6. GILLIAN FLYNN

 When Gone Girl author Gillian Flynn was asked about her favorite books in a 2014 Reddit AMA, she called out her "comfort food" books—the kind "you grab when you’re feeling cranky and nothing sounds good to read”—which included Agatha Christie’s And Then There Were None and Norman Mailer’s The Executioner's Song.